squee666/Discord-Themes/README.md

 Note This theme is similar to Monsters Tranquil/Reborn There is a reason for this I was one of the main maintainers/editers of the V2 version of these themes.

 Monster became a maintainer/editer of the V3 version.

-This results in similar themes but with noticeably different changes as they are maintained seperately.
+This results in similar themes but with noticeably different changes as they are maintained seperately and have entirely different code bases.

 ## [Quiet](https://github.com/squee666/Discord-Themes/blob/master/Themes/Quiet.theme.css)